the-goats/Goat/packages/goat/README.md

 Initialize a styleguide using Fractal.

 ### Using Third party modules
 Goat modules are installable directly from Goat itself.
-By running `goat settings add MODULE_NAME`, goat will install the module (npm package) globaly on your system and add it to the configuration.
+By running `goat module add MODULE_NAME`, goat will install the module (npm package) globaly on your system and add it to the configuration.
 After this, the module can be used on your system.

 ## Usage
 #### Initialize